Irreducibility of the monodromy representation of Lauricella's $F_C$: Abstract

 \section{Abstract}

 Let $E_C$ be the hypergeometric system of differential equations satisfied by Lauricella's hypergeometric series $F_C$ of $m$ variables.
+We improve a fundamental system of solutions to $E_C$ expressed in terms of $F_C$ so that it is valid even in cases where parameters satisfy some integral conditions.
 We show that the monodromy representation of $E_C$ is irreducible under our assumption consisting of $2^{m+1}$ conditions for parameters.
 We also show that the monodromy representation is reducible if one of them is not satisfied.